qgis/QGIS-Documentation/source/introduction/features_at_a_glance.rst

 You can set an option to always load new layers without drawing them.
 This means the layer will be added to the map, but its visibility checkbox in the legend will be unchecked by default.
-To set this option, choose menu option :menuselection:`Settings --> Options` and click on the :guilabel:`Rendering` tab.
+To set this option, choose menu option :menuselection:`Settings --> Options -->` and click on the :guilabel:`Rendering` tab.
 Uncheck the |checkbox| :guilabel:`By default new layers added to the map should be displayed` checkbox.
 Any layer added to the map will be off (invisible) by default.